pink-gorilla/pink-gorilla.github.io/README.md

 ### What about migration from Gorilla REPL?
-Being a decendant from [Gorilla REPL](http://gorilla-repl.org) we aim at a smooth migration path for the brave and also remain backwards compatible where reasonable.
+Being a decendant from [Gorilla REPL](http://gorilla-repl.org) we aim at a smooth migration path for the brave and also remain backwards compatible.
 Given the nature of Reagent, this did not appear to make sense with regards to persisted html.
-We ended up introducing version 2 persistence (transit based) while still supporting version 1 persistence (shamelessly discarding output).
+We ended up introducing version 2 persistence (transit based) while still supporting version 1 (shamelessly discarding output).
 Other than that, URLs have slightly changed.
 The viewer is at `.../worksheet.html#/view` now.
 You may want to try [here](http://localhost:9000/worksheet.html#/view?source=github&user=JonyEpsilon&repo=gorilla-test&path=ws/graph-examples.clj) in case you have it running at port `9000`.